 Polyvinyl chloride is a low-cost material that has become extremely common in both domestic and commercial plumbing.
 Despite easy installation and cost-saving, it is easily damaged and is often cracked or weakened at joints due to the deterioration of the adhesive.
 Exposure to extreme temperatures can result in pipes easily being breached if water freezes [ref].

 The scale and density of plumbing systems within commercial properties require much higher levels of maintenance, with pipes often placed in spaces with limited accessibility.
 What often starts with small and undetectable leaks can develop into burst pipes with costly damage and insurance claims.
 Mitigating costs through the application of LAIIER's flexible and ultra-thin sensors allows for the early detection of leaks and offers an ability to monitor areas that would usually be inaccessible to maintenance teams.

-The seamlessly integrated Surface to Cloud™ system makes it possible to receive real-time data on a computer or mobile device.
-As LAIIER's sensors are low cost and can be placed onto pipes like stickers and tape, our solution is easily scalable to the needs of commercial properties of any size.
+The seamlessly integrated Surface to Cloud™ platform on our LoRaWAN leak detectors makes it possible to receive real-time data on a computer or mobile device.
+As LAIIER's LoRaWAN leak detectors are low cost and can be placed onto pipes like stickers and tape, our solution is easily scalable to the needs of commercial properties of any size.
 These qualities are essential for building owners or facility managers to install, maintain and take proactive actions more easily.
 Gathering data-based insights on these risky areas will also allow insurers to have more confidence in offering EOW policies.